koldoon/logecom_dart/README.md

 The idea is to abstract from logging process as much as possible and to define simple common interface with minimal overhead and give a stack to implement any logging pipeline with desired functionality in single place.

-Bascally there is the only interface introduced for any log processing: `LogTranslator`
+Basically there is the only interface introduced for any log processing: `LogTranslator`

 By implementing it in different ways it is possible to achieve any result.
 You can transform, format, collect, print or send, and even use another logger! - anything you want inside the pipeline.